Marie Curie: Winner of the Nobel Prize in Chemistry in 1911

 Together, they had two daughters, Irène (1897) and Ève (1904).
 Irène Joliot-Curie followed in her parents' footsteps when she and her husband Frédéric Joliot earned their own Nobel Prize in Chemistry on their work on the synthesis of new radioactive elements in 1935.

 Unfortunately, in 1906, shortly after their second daughter was born, Pierre was killed by a horse-drawn wagon, when he accidentally walked in front of it while in Paris.
-She took over her husband's post at the Sorbonne where he taught and became the institutions first female professor.
-In 1911, it was rumored that she began a relationship with a former student of her husband's, Paul Langevin that resulted in the ending of his marriage.
+She took over her husband's post at the Sorbonne, where he taught and became the institution's first female professor.
+In 1911, supposedly, she began a relationship with her husband's former student, Paul Langevin, that resulted in the ending of his marriage.

 What Did She Discover?